xreic/hrla31-react-review/README.md

 * Inside the components folder, build out a stateful react component called ListEntry
 * Import this ListEntry component into List
 * Build out some functionality that render the elements stored in the todos array to the DOM

+## Exercise 8: Conditional Rendering

+* Inside of App, build out some functionality that will only display List if the first and name entered there match your own

+## [EXTRA] Exercise 9: CRUD Operations

+* Build out some functionality that allows your todo list to have all CRUD functionality
+* CRUD (create, read, update, delete)